Deep Learning Based Sphere Decoding: Expected Complexity of the dl -based Sphere Decoding

 As seen from the proof in the appendix, $F_{{\rm{sb}}}$ and $F_{\rm{dn}}$ represents the number of elementary operations employed by the \ac{mmse} suboptimal detector in \eqref{88fjbbk785rrrrttyy} and \ac{dnn}, respectively.
 Also, the term $\gamma {(}\sfrac{\hat{r}_{{i_c}}^2}{\sigma_{\rm{w}}^2},n{)}$ in \eqref{hhhbbccxzzrr56577} is the probability of finding at least a lattice point inside the hypersphere with the learned radius $\hat{r}_{i_c}$, which is written as

 where $\hat{p}_{i_0}=0$.

-By replacing the statistical expectation with sample mean based on importance sampling, one can write the expected complexity of the \ac{dl}-based algorithm as in \eqref{7788485pp0886}, where the subscript $u$ represents the index of sample in importance sampling.
+By replacing the statistical expectation with sample mean based on Monte Carlo sampling, one can write the expected complexity of the \ac{dl}-based algorithm as in \eqref{7788485pp0886}, where the subscript $u$ represents the index of sample in importance sampling.

 For $M^2$-QAM constellation, $F_{\rm{sp}}(k)=8k+20+4M$, and $\Psi_{2k}(v)$ for 4-QAM, 16-QAM, and 64-QAM is respectively given as \cite{vikalo2005sphere}

 and

 where $\Omega_{2k,j}(v)$ is the coefficient of $\lambda^v$ in the polynomial